shamanec/GADS/docs/provider.md

 ## Provider data folder - optional
 The provider needs a persistent folder where logs, apps and other files might be stored.

-You can skip this step and then starting the provider will look for `apps` and `logs` folders relative to the folder where the provider binary is located.
+You can skip this step and then starting the provider will create a folder named over the provider instance nickname relative to the folder where the provider binary is located.
-For example if you run the provider in `/Users/shamanec/Gads-provider` then it will look for `apps` and `logs` as `/Users/shamanec/Gads-provider/apps` and `/Users/shamanec/Gads-provider/logs` respectively.
+For example if you run the provider in `/Users/shamanec/GADS` with nickname `Provider1` then it will create `/Users/shamanec/GADS/Provider1` folder respectively and store all related data there.

 If you create a specific folder and provide it on startup - then the path will be relative to it.
 Refer to the `--provider-folder` flag in [Running a provider instance](#running-a-provider-instance)

 1. Create a folder on your machine that will be accessible to the provider - name it any way you want.
-2. Open the newly created folder and inside create three more folders - `apps`, `logs`, `conf`

 ## Provider setup
 ### macOS